zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 }
 ```

-## Configuring the Edge Data Store
+## Configure Edge Data Store

-To create a configuration a user must enter the component and facet where the configuration payload should go, followed by key=value pairs to specify which values are to be changed.
-Example, changing all values in the 'Logging' facet:
+To create a configuration, you must enter the component and facet where the configuration payload should go, followed by key=value pairs to specify which values are to be changed.

+Example: Change all values in the 'Logging' facet:

 ```bash
 edgecmd Configuration Storage Logging LogLevel=Warning LogFileSizeLimitBytes=32768 LogFileCountLimit=5
 ```

-This can be used to configure any number of valid key=value pairs in a facet.
-Example, changing a single value in the 'Logging' facet:
+You can use this to configure any number of valid key=value pairs in a facet.

+Example: Change a single value in the 'Logging' facet:

 ```bash
 edgecmd Configuration Storage Logging LogFileCountLimit=5
 ```

-It can also be used to add an entry to a collection configuration, for example, the 'Health Endpoints' facet in the 'System' component:
+You can also use it to add an entry to a collection configuration, for example, the 'Health Endpoints' facet in the 'System' component:

 ```bash
 edgecmd Configuration System HealthEndpoints Id=endpoint_1 Endpoint=endpointURL UserName=UserName Password=Password
 ```
-- Note: if an entry with the specified id already exists, it will be updated based on the new key=value pairs
+**Note:** If an entry with the specified id already exists, it will be updated based on the new key=value pairs

-### Configuring with JSON Files
+### Configure with JSON Files
-The Edge Data Store can also be configured by inputting a JSON file into the edgecmd application.
-File imports will completely replace the existing configuration(s) that you are attempting to change.
+You can also configure Edge Data Store by a JSON file input into the edgecmd application.
+File imports will completely replace the existing configurations that you are attempting to change.
 Therefore, it cannot be used to change individual values in a facet without modifying others.

 To import a bulk configuration:
 ```bash